ervinn/windowsPopup/README.md

 You do the pre-configuration in the '**WindowsPopupConfig.js**' file, where the '**windowsPopupConfig**' module is defined.

 There are three levels where you can configure the needed parameters for a popup window :
 - 1st level - **defualt window parameter values**.
-Used if no value is spefified on the two other level.
+Used if no value is spefified on the two other levels.
 - 2nd level - **pre-defined window values**, that can be access by window name.
-This value can be overwritten by the next level.
+These values can be overwritten by the next level.
 - 3rd level - **attribute values** specified on the ``` <win-pop width="500" height="500" ... /> ``` directive as attributes.

-The first two levels are defined in the '**WindowsPopupConfig.js**' file.
-The 3rd level is defined in your HTML file.
+The first two level values are defined in the '**WindowsPopupConfig.js**' file.
+The 3rd level values are defined in your HTML file.

 The lowest level values can be modified by changing the ``` var defaultWinValues ``` object values.
 Those values will be used only if, no values are specified in you predefined window variable, or there is no attribute value in the **'win-pop'** directive.

-The second level is in your predifined window variable specified in the '**WindowsPopupConfig.js**' file.
+The second level values are in your predifined window variable specified in the '**WindowsPopupConfig.js**' file.
 There are two pre-defined variables are already defined.
 Those are ``` var preDefineWindowOne ``` and ``` var preDefineWindowTwo ```.
 Feel free to modify any of the values.
 Modify only the values.
-If you are a javaScript developer, it is obvious what you can and can not be modified.
+If you are a javaScript developer, it is obvious what you can and can not modify.

 Also feel free to define additional pre-defined windows.
-All predefined windows mus be added to the ``` var preWindows = {}; ``` object. _NOTE_: the key in the JavaScript object is the window name, that is the name attribute you specify in the ```<win-pop name="..." /> ``` directives.
+All predefined windows mus be added to the ``` var preWindows = {}; ``` object. _NOTE_: the key in the JavaScript object is the window name, that is the name attribute you specify in the ```<win-pop name="..." /> ``` directives, to refernce the values.

 _NOTE_: other additional config values that will be added in the future will follow these three level logic configuration.